-How are Individualized Education Programs (IEP's) implemented for in-person learning, hybrid learning and distance?
+How are Individualized Education Programs (IEP's) implemented for in-person learning, hybrid learning and distance learning?

-In all three scenarios, the school district remains responsible for the free appropriate public education (FAPE) of its students eligible for special education services who have an individualized education program (IEP) or 504 plan.
-For each scenario, districts and charters must plan how they will continue to meet the requirements of Part B (3- 21) and Part C (birth to three) of the Individuals with Disabilities Education Act (IDEA), and Section 504 of the Rehabilitation Act of 1973.
+In all three scenarios, the school district or charter school remains responsible for the free appropriate public education (FAPE) of its students eligible for special education services who have an individualized education program (IEP) or 504 plan.
+For each scenario, districts and charters must plan how they will continue to meet the requirements of Part B (3-21) and Part C (birth to three) of the Individuals with Disabilities Education Act (IDEA), and Section 504 of the Rehabilitation Act of 1973.
 As a school district is planning for distance learning, including as part of a hybrid model, IEPs may need to be reviewed and amended (e.g. transition planning).
-For all three options, MDE recommends school districts and charter schools:
+For all three scenarios, MDE recommends school districts and charter schools:

-- Develop a process to communicate with parents and guardians regarding their child's services, including discussion of amending IEP's to best to meet the student's needs in distance learning or a hybrid model if applicable, and including specialized instruction, related services, and accommodations. - Consider what other IEP team members, and agencies and organizations should be included in the communication, including contracted providers and non-public agencies.
-Telehealth and telemedicine may possibly be used to provide special education related services if FERPA and HIPAA compliant. - Review the delivery of special education and related services, as well as general education curriculum to ensure that students with disabilities have equal access to learning options, especially if distance learning is adopted, including in a hybrid model.
-This will necessitate communications between IEP case managers, general education teachers, parents and guardians, and related services providers to ensure that students with disabilities can be appropriately involved and make progress toward the general education standards and IEP goals. - Districts will need to continue addressing translation and interpreter needs for students and families when developing and providing instructional materials in any of the three options, and especially distance learning. - If adopting distance learning, including as part of a hybrid model, consider the use of hot spots and free internet services being offered by internet companies for the delivery of instruction and for special education due process procedures. - Develop a protocol to communicate with school administrators and educators in order to prepare staff to plan for the needs of students eligible for special education, child find activities, evaluations/reevaluations, and IEP implementation for all scenarios.
+- Develop a process to communicate with parents and guardians regarding their child's services, including discussion of amending IEP's to best to meet the student's needs in distance learning or hybrid learning if applicable, and including specialized instruction, related services, and accommodations.
+This can be done through having an amended IEP with contingency plans for each scenario. - Consider what other IEP team members, and agencies and organizations should be included in the communication, including contracted providers and non-public agencies.
+Telehealth and telemedicine may possibly be used to provide special education related services if FERPA and HIPAA compliant. - Review the delivery of special education and related services, as well as general education curriculum to ensure that students with disabilities have equal access to learning options, especially if distance learning is adopted, including in hybrid learning.
+This will necessitate communications between IEP case managers, general education teachers, parents and guardians, and related services providers to ensure that students with disabilities can be appropriately involved and make progress toward the general education standards and IEP goals.
+In hybrid learning, students with disabilities could attend at the school site more frequently, up to full-time.
+Consideration would be whether the student was unable to access special education and general education instruction through distance learning, or unable to successfully receive specific special education or related services through distance learning.

+- As for all students, develop and require as many synchronous opportunities as possible, with opportunities for student-to-student interaction for students of all ages and in multiple settings. - Districts and charter schools will need to continue addressing translation and interpreter needs for students and families when developing and providing instructional materials in any of the three options, and especially distance learning. - o If adopting distance learning, including as part of a hybrid model, consider the use of hot spots and free internet services being offered by internet companies for the delivery of instruction and for special education due process procedures.
+In addition, a student's IEP team should consider the need for parent training as a related service to ensure a student has meaningful access and engagement in distance learning. - Develop a protocol to communicate with school administrators and educators in order to prepare staff to plan for the needs of students eligible for special education, child find activities, evaluations/reevaluations, and IEP implementation for all scenarios.